lucid-kv/documentation/more-informations/about-websocket.md

 ---
-description: Why we want to support WebSockets in Lucid ?
+description: Why do we want to support WebSockets in Lucid for ?
 ---

 # About WebSocket

 ## Introduction

-From the begining, we want to add a websocket support to Lucid, to broadcast any changes brought to the store.
+From the begining, we want to add a WebSocket support to Lucid.
+This will be useful to stream store's changes.

 ### WebSocket vs EventSource ?

-For the moment we do not have chosen and we give ourselves the time to do it
+At the moment we do not have chosen and we give ourselves the time to think about it.